 Paper 3 is studied during the second year of the course and covers Issues and Options in Psychology.
 Content includes topics such as Issues and Debates, Gender, Schizophrenia and Forensic Psychology.

-At least a Grade 5 in GCSE Science/Biology.
 A minimum of Grade 5 in GCSE Psychology (if taken).